Boarding School FAQs

 This video offers an overview of AP courses.

-To create the best atmosphere for your son, you should choose the boarding school that you feel best combines classroom education with real-world education.
-In other words, investigate each school’s extra-curricular activities just as thoroughly as you would the traditional curriculum.
+To create the best atmosphere for your son, you should choose the boarding school that best combines classroom education with real-world education.
+In other words, investigate each school's extracurricular activities just as thoroughly as you would the traditional curriculum.

 Has your son ever lived away from home for an extended period?
-The move could present a shock to his system, so it’s key to look for a nurturing environment.
-Some boarding schools even offer to match students with families living in the area to act as a support for students and a sort of home away from home.
+The move could shock his system, so looking for a nurturing environment is vital.
+Some boarding schools even offer to match students with families living in the area to act as support and a sort of home away from home.

-Finally, tuition and boarding fees are always a factor, and boarding schools can be a strain on some budgets.
-But the benefits often far outweigh the costs, and many schools offer scholarships and opportunities to help trim the costs involved.
-There are many factors that must be thoroughly considered, and each school has its strong points, so please be diligent in your research to ensure your son finds the right fit for him.
+Finally, tuition and boarding fees are always a factor, and boarding schools can strain some budgets.
+However, the benefits often far outweigh the costs, and many schools offer scholarships and opportunities to help trim the costs involved.
+Many factors must be thoroughly considered, and each school has its strong points, so please be diligent in your research to ensure your son finds the right fit for him.

 Questions?
 Contact us on Facebook. @boardingschoolreview